JohnMThompson/rpi-temperature/README.md

 I also stood up both [Metabase](https://www.metabase.com/) and [Apache Superset](https://superset.apache.org/) for visualization purposes and I loved Metabase for this project and went with that.

 All my hosting was done on [DigitalOcean](https://www.digitalocean.com/).

+View the [dashboard here](http://metabase.corvidanalytics.com/public/dashboard/2faca06c-ff07-4e4d-8d66-4a61a0c504b9)!
+It's no longer active, but the data gathered is still shown.